wpconnect-co/orders-sync-to-airtable-for-woocommerce/readme.txt

 == Support ==

-If you need assistance, please open a ticket at our [Support Center](https://wordpress.org/support/plugin/orders-sync-to-airtable-for-woocommerce/).
+If you need assistance, please open a ticket at our [Support Center](https://wordpress.org/support/plugin/orders-sync-to-airtable-for-woocommerce/) or check our [documentation](https://wpconnect.co/orders-sync-to-airtable-for-woocommerce-documentation/).

 == Troubleshooting ==